arikhativa/minishell/README.md

 ## About

-Minishell is a project as part of the 42 scholl.
+Minishell is a project as part of the 42 school.

 It's a mini version of a real shell.

 The main goal is to have a good understanding of processes, file descriptors, signals and generally start managing a large scale projects.
 All by using the C programming language and comparing to bash.